ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 # Final Steps

-The remaining steps in the GitLab Checklist are completed outside the notebooks.
+The remaining steps in the GitLab Checklist are completed outside the Nodebooks.

 First: you should access the Repository folder in your browser and add the cleaned Deployment Metadata `.xlsx` file into the "Data and Metadata" folder.